Preparing tunable Bell-diagonal states on a quantum computer

 for $j=1,2,3$ and for $k=1,2,3$.
 Finally, because $\mathrm{Tr}(\rho)=1$, we have $c_{00}=1$.
 Measurements of $\sigma_{3}$ are part of the ready-to-use operations of ibmqx2.
 To measure $\sigma_{1}$, we first applied the Hadamard gate $H$ and then measured $\sigma_{3}$.
 For measuring $\sigma_{2}$, we applied

 then applied $H$, and finally measured $\sigma_{3}$.
-With these measurements procedures, the probability distributions $p_{j\pm,k\pm}$ were estimated with $8192$ runs of the given quantum circuit and corresponding measurements.
+Above $\dagger$ denotes the transpose conjugate.
+With these measurement procedures, the probability distributions $p_{j\pm,k\pm}$ were estimated with $8192$ runs of the given quantum circuit and corresponding measurements.
 The computational basis representation of the reconstructed Werner states density matrices is shown in Fig. \ref{tomo} for three values of $w$.

-In the sequence, we shall describe the quantumness measures we consider in this letter.
+In the sequence, we shall describe the quantumness measures we consider in this article.
 We begin by the $l_{1}$-norm coherence, with the standard basis used as the reference basis \cite{plenio}:

+for $j,k=1,\cdots,d$ with $d$ being the dimension of the regarded state space.
 A natural candidate for quantifying the non-local extent of the quantum coherence of a bipartite system is \cite{pozzobom,byrnes}:

 with the reduced states given by \cite{mazieroPTr}: $\rho_{a}=\mathrm{Tr}_{b}(\rho)$ and $\rho_{b}=\mathrm{Tr}_{a}(\rho)$.